ArthropodAssault/PureCrystal-1.1/README.md

 Fury Cutter has 20 BP

-Future sight has 100 BP
+Future sight has 100 BP and is 100% accurate

-Giga drain has 75 BP
+Giga drain has 75 BP and has 10 PP. PP is not changed for any other moves.

-Tackle has 50 BP
+Tackle has 50 BP and is 100% accurate

 Thrash has 120 BP

-Whirlpool has 35 BP
+Whirlpool has 35 BP and is 85% accurate

 Low kick has 100% accuracy